Do I want a regular luxury spa or swim spa?

 Bench Style and Other Upright Seats These seats often have less jets and are best for children and socialising as they are usually shallower, upright and allow you to fit more people in your outdoor spa bath.

-If you are unsure about what is best for you, sit in some spas – or even better, ask for a “test soak” at your nearest Oasis Spa store showroom (there are Oasis hot tub shops / retailers across Australia).
+If you are unsure about what is best for you, sit in some spas – or even better, ask for a “test soak” at your nearest Oasis Spas spa retailer (you’ll find our spa baths at hot tub shops / retailers across Australia).

 Be aware that some people (women especially) tend to “float away” in recliners, especially if the recliner is quite flat.
 Make sure the recliner(s) have a pronounced well for your bottom or moulding around your knees – so look for this when you go out to buy a spa.